CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows: Results

 In this section we present the results of sampling with \cf, with detailed comparisons to \cg\ and \geant.
 We organize our results in order of more qualitative to more quantitative.
 We start with comparisons of average images and nearest neighbor images between \cf\ and \geant.
 Then we compare histograms of relevant physical quantities from \cf, \cg\ and \geant.
 Finally, we compare results of training classifiers on the generated (\cf\ and \cg) vs.\ real (\geant) images.
 In our histograms, we exhibit the same quantities that were already used in~\cite{Paganini:2017dwg}, as well as additional quantities to better assess the quality of the generated shower shapes and voxel level information (i.e.~to better probe the performance of Flow II).

-Since these additional histograms require the full information of all events and not just a marginalized subset, we generate our own \cg\ sample by training \cg\ based on the code~\cite{calogancode} and the default hyperparameters (which match the ones defined in~\cite{Paganini:2017dwg}.).
+Since these additional histograms require the full information of all events and not just a marginalized subset, we generate our own \cg\ sample by training \cg\ based on the code~\cite{calogancode} and the default hyperparameters (which match the ones defined in~\cite{Paganini:2017dwg}.), except for the number of epochs in training, where we used 100 instead of 50.
 We use a different {\tt Tensorflow} \cite{tensorflow2015-whitepaper} version (v1.14.0 instead of v.1.1.0), but the same version of {\tt Keras} \cite{chollet2015keras} (v2.0.3) that was used for~\cite{Paganini:2017dwg}.
-As in \cite{Paganini:2017dwg}, we did not perform any detailed model selection, and simply used the generator state after the last training epoch.
-Our training yielded qualitatively similar results in all histograms compared to the ones shown in \cite{Paganini:2017dwg}, except for $E_{\mathrm{ratio}, 2}$ of $\gamma$ and $\pi^{+}$, where our run seems to be slightly better.
-In the following, all histograms are based on 100k samples: the full \geant\ set~\cite{calogandata}; 100k samples we sampled from our trained \cg; and 100k samples we sampled from \cf.
+As in \cite{Paganini:2017dwg}, we did not perform any detailed model selection, but we looked at the histograms of samples based of different epochs and used the generator state that agreed best with the \geant\ data.
+These were epochs 80, 50, and 100 for $e^{+}$, $\gamma$, and $\pi^{+}$, respectively.
+Our training yielded qualitatively similar results in all histograms compared to the ones shown in \cite{Paganini:2017dwg}, except for $\pi^{+}$, where our run seems to model the energy peaks slightly better.
+In the following, all histograms are based on 100k samples: the \geant\ set that we based the training of \cf\ and \cg\ on; 100k samples we sampled from our trained \cg; and 100k samples we sampled from \cf.